 Examples of Duties:

-- Participate in regular professional development activities.
+- Participate in appropriate professional development workshops, seminars and conferences.

 - Maintain the confidentiality of student information unless sharing information is due to a legitimate educational interest pursuant to FERPA and other COA Policies.

 - Perform other duties as assigned by the Vice President, Student Success & Enrollment Management.

 - Some evening and weekend work may be required.